seanzarrin/npm-issues/README.md

 the new version of a_bad_module is saying call stack size exceeded.
 Here's how I fixed it.
 ```

+In the above example, a_bad_module was a dependency of my project, and my project was working fine.
+But when I ran `npm install` a newer version was pulled in that _shouldn't_ have broken anything, but did with a cryptic error message.

 ## Installation
 ```sh